the-argus/bitwarden-rofi/README.md

 # Bitwarden Rofi Menu

 This is a work in progress to get the BitWarden cli functionality in an easy Rofi menu.
 On selecting an entry, the password is copied to your clipboard for 5 seconds.
 During those 5 seconds, a notification is shown indicating which password you are copying at that time.

+## WARNING

+Rofi is _not_ a secure software meant for secure password handling.
+The password entered into rofi in plaintext and exists in memory in that format in the stack until it is piped into the bitwarden cli.
+Use at your own risk.

 ![bitwarden-rofi](img/screenshot1.png)